jackmpcollins/magentic/README.md

 # magentic

 Easily integrate Large Language Models into your Python code.
-Simply use the `@prompt` decorator to create functions that return structured output from the LLM.
+Simply use the `@prompt` and `@chatprompt` decorators to create functions that return structured output from the LLM.
 Mix LLM queries and function calling with regular Python code to create complex logic.

-`magentic` is

-- **Compact:** Query LLMs without duplicating boilerplate code.
-- **Atomic:** Prompts are functions that can be individually tested and reasoned about.
-- **Transparent:** Create "chains" using regular Python code.
-Define all of your own prompts.
-- **Compatible:** Use `@prompt` functions as normal functions, including with decorators like `@lru_cache`.
+## Features

+- [Structured Outputs] using pydantic models and built-in python types.
+- [Chat Prompting] to enable few-shot prompting with structured examples.
+- [Function Calling] and [Parallel Function Calling] via the `FunctionCall` and `ParallelFunctionCall` return types.
+- [Formatting] to naturally insert python objects into prompts.
+- [Asyncio].
+Simply use `async def` when defining a magentic function.
+- [Streaming] structured outputs to use them as they are being generated.
+- [Vision] to easily get stuctured outputs from images.
+- Multiple LLM providers including OpenAI and Anthropic.
+See [Configuration].
-- **Type Annotated:** Works with linters and IDEs.
+- [Type Checking] to work nicely with linters and IDEs.

-Continue reading for sample usage, or go straight to the [examples directory](examples/).

 ## Installation